EmnaDebbabi/CNN-for-Causality-extraction/README.md

 forms ranging from using explicit pattern-matching rules to more Machine Learning oriented results.
 The entities involved in the detection of causality can vary from one use case to another.
 We can find causal relations between sentences, events, or entities in a sentence.
-In this work, we will consider the previous data to extract causal relationships between macroeco- nomic entities from millions of financial news articles.
+In this work, we will consider the previous data to extract causal relationships between macroeconomic entities from millions of financial news articles.
 These relations would serve as the main brick to the construction of the Bayesian Network.

 ## CNN for causality detection

-Convolutional Neural Networks (CNN) were initially developed in the field of neural network image processing, where they achieved break-through results in classifying objects from predefined cate- gories.
+Convolutional Neural Networks (CNN) were initially developed in the field of neural network image processing, where they achieved break-through results in classifying objects from predefined categories.
 In recent years, CNN have shown ground-breaking performance in various NLP tasks.
 One particular task is sentence classification, i.e., classifying short phrases (i.e., roughly 20–50 tokens), from a set of pre-defined categories.
 In the next paragraphs we will explain how CNN can be applied to classify